Chocolate Pastry Cream

 How to Make Chocolate Pastry Cream!

-- Add egg yolks and mix
+- Add the egg yolks and whisk in.

 Troubleshooting: How to avoid disaster!